Hello!

 Research

 Melt inclusions–tiny blebs of liquid entrapped in crystals–can provide insightful snapshots of the chemical and physical conditions of magma bodies at depth.
-These micrometer-scale features can retain signatures of magmatic volatiles (H2O, CO2, S, etc.), which can influence surficial gas emissions and eruptive style.
+These micrometer-scale features can retain signatures of magmatic volatiles (H2O, CO2, S, etc.), which can inform our understanding of melt sources, total volatile budgets, and degassing processes.
 We can use the concentration of volatiles in melt inclusions to estimate the pressure, and subsequently, depth at which inclusions are entrapped, providing insights into magma plumbing systems.

-Currently, I am studying melt inclusions from tephras erupted along the flanks of Nyiragongo and Nyamulagira, two highly active volcanoes in the East African Rift System (EARS).
+For my dissertation research, I studied melt inclusions from tephras erupted along the flanks of Nyiragongo and Nyamulagira, two highly active volcanoes in the East African Rift System (EARS).
 These volcanoes produce some of the most volatile-rich magmas on earth, but little is known about how they form.
-By measuring the volatile, major element, trace element, and isotopic characteristics of inclusions, we are reaching an improved understanding of how these magmas form, and what kinds of hazards they can produce.
+By measuring the volatile, major element, trace element, and isotopic characteristics of inclusions, we made constrained potential sources of magmatic volatiles, storage depths, and degassing behavior of magmas here.

 Estimating magma storage timescales using diffusion in minerals

-The chemistry of minerals crystallizing from magma depends on temperature, pressure, and bulk composition.
-If these conditions are perturbed, for example, if a hotter magma is injected into the system–minerals will kinetically reequilibrate to the new conditions.
-As this process is time-dependent, we can capitalize on this process to estimate the timescales between magma perturbations and eruptions.
+The chemical composition of minerals crystallizing from magmas depends on a variety of physical conditions, such as temperature, pressure, melt composition, or fO2.
+If these conditions are perturbed, for example, if a mafic melt intrudes a more evolved melt, minerals will kinetically reequilibrate to the new conditions.
+By constraining diffusivities of elements in melts, we can capitalize on this process to estimate the timescales between magma perturbations and eruptions.

-Using volatiles in anhydrous minerals to calculate magma decompression rates
+Using volatiles in nominally anhydrous minerals to estimate magma decompression rates

-Nominally anhydrous minerals, like olivine and clinopyroxene, all contain trace amounts of water, which is typically proportional to the total amount of water dissolved in the magma.
-As magmas decompress on their way to the surface, water solubility decreases, leading to disequilibrium, causing water in the mineral to diffuse back into the melt.
+Anhydrous minerals, like olivine and clinopyroxene, contain trace amounts of water on the order of tens of ppm.
+As magmas decompress on their way to the surface, water solubility decreases, leading water concentrations in minerals to reequilibrate with melt concentrations.
 As with diffusion of major elements in crystals, we can capitalize on this kinetic process to estimate the timescales at which magmas ascend to the surface.

-I’m measuring hydrogen species in olivine using Fourier-Transform Spectroscopy (FTIR) to investigate the rate of decompression of magmas at Nyiragongo and Nyamulagira.
+Through measuring hydrogen species in olivine via Fourier-Transform Spectroscopy (FTIR) I investigated the rate of decompression of magmas at Nyiragongo and Nyamulagira.

 Apatite as a monitor of magma evolution